 There’s an ongoing misconception about how mobile syncing works.
 As mentioned earlier, you need a Plex Pass if you want to download content onto your mobile device for offline viewing.
 That’s clear.

 However, if you have a Plex Pass, anyone who you have shared your server with does not need a Plex Pass.
-As long as the server if registered against your account, they can download content for offline viewing.
-The upshot is that you probably only need one Plex Pass per household (or even per family).
+As long as the server is registered against your account, they can download content for offline viewing.
+The upshot is that you probably only need a single Plex Pass per household (or even per family).